Sludge-Cat-Games/adventum-rules/Core Ruleset/Character Creation.md

 What they're called and what they look like (Make sure to talk to your AL if you want to do something aprticularly wonky and out there).

-### Attributes
+### Mind Body & Magic

-Your character has 8 ATTRIBUTES (Clever, Dextrous, Grace, Irreverent, Magical, Martial, & Natural) that define their abilities and aptitude with certain skills.
-If a skill you're using has SUCCESS conditions, you can roll using one of its associated ATTRIBUTES.
-Otherwise, the AL determines when you roll which ATTRIBUTE.
+Your character has 3 ATTRIBUTES, MIND, BODY, & MAGIC.

 By default, you have +0 to all of your ATTRIBUTES.
 You can increase them by +2 by buying SkillUp!'s with XP in the [XP Shop](/xp-shop).
 The more SkillUp!'s you have under an ATTRIBUTE, the more expensive the next SkillUp! is.
 But there's another way to buff your ATTRIBUTES without spending XP.

 ### Stat Manipulation

-You can increase any of your ATTRIBUTES by up to +2.
-However, you must subtract your increase to another ATTRIBUTE.
-There is no limit to how low you can decrease a stat, so feel free to dump to your heart's content (Just be careful)!
-Does this mean you can increase every stat by 2 except for 1?
-YES!
-Does that make that one stat your glaring weakness?
-ALSO YES!
-Choose wisely when manipulating your stats.
+When manipulating your stats, you can subtract from any of your 3 ATTRIBUTES to add to your point pool.
+Your point pool can't exceed 6.
+You can distribute your pool however you wish as long as no attribute is above +2 after manipulation.

 ### 1 Free Talent